DrHughHarvey/gpt3_radreports/README.md

 ## Build a web interface to allow user input and visualisation of the output

-Test the API is working by running an example script
+Test the API is working by running the example script included in the repository:
-`python gpt3/examples/radiologyreports.py`
+`python gpt3/examples/run_radiologyreports.py`

 Create a simple user interface configuration with a description, a button and some placeholder text